 The target audience should be laboratory-based investigators who are interested in a specific scientific area of hematology, which would be a focus of the workshop.
 The workshop’s presentations and discussions must focus mostly on the basic science; clinical and/or translational research may be mentioned in this context.
 However, presentations on clinical or treatment strategies should be the purview of the Friday Satellite Symposia.back to top

-If approved, 2018 Friday Scientific Workshops will take place between 1:00 p.m. and 6:00 p.m on Friday, November 30, 2018, preceding the ASH annual meeting.
-There is no fee to register for workshops, and they will be open to all registered participants of the ASH annual meeting.
-Registration for the ASH annual meeting is a pre-requisite for attending the workshop.
+If approved, Friday Scientific Workshops will take place between 1:00 p.m. and 6:00 p.m on Friday immediately preceding the ASH annual meeting.
+There is no fee to register for workshops, however registration for the ASH annual meeting is a prerequisite.

 The workshop should be designed to be a brief presentation of primary data followed by an interactive discussion.
 The primary data presented at the workshop must be substantially different from data that will be presented at the current ASH annual meeting.
 However, data from an ASH abstract can serve as an introduction to the scientific content of a workshop presentation.